-As a user, you interact with your Devices either via API calls issued to the Mender server, or via the web UI.
+As a user, you interact with your Devices either via API calls issued to the Mender Server, or via the web UI.
 In both cases, the connection is HTTPS encrypted with TLS.
-To authenticate with the Mender server, a user must log in by presenting a valid email address and password, as well as a Two Factor authentication code (if available in the plan and enabled).
-The client (e.g. web UI) used to log in then receives a JWT token with a default expiration time of one week.
+A user must log in to authenticate with the Mender Server by presenting a valid email address, password, and a two-factor authentication token if enabled.
+The client receives a JWT token valid for one week if the log-in is successful.

 As an additional layer of security, Mender Enterprise supports Role Based Access Control to limit authorization of users.

 The Mender client can utilize private keys stored in Hardware Security Modules (HSM) or in Trusted Platform Modules (TPM).
 This is an additional layer of security which eliminates storage of private keys (secrets) as plain text files on the device, making it harder for an attacker to gain access to keys to impersonate devices.